The Walter Muir Whitehill Prize in Early American History

-Essays are now being accepted for consideration.
-All manuscripts submitted for the 2018 prize must be postmarked no later than December 31, 2019.
+Essays are now being accepted for consideration for the 2019 prize.
+All manuscripts submitted for the 2019 prize must be postmarked no later than January 15, 2020 (extended).
 The Society expects to announce the winning candidate in the spring of 2020.

 Entries submitted for consideration should be addressed to: